abyanmajid/abyanmajid/README.md

-Just a guy who strives to do useful things through computing and other efforts! :smile: \
+Just a guy who strives to do useful things through computing and other efforts! :)
-Super passionate about Software Dev, DevOps, and Generative AI :v:

 <details>
   <summary>Education 🎓</summary>